Romance at The Dead

 Loving my Momma

 In young womanhood, I had a lot of anger at my mother.
 I worked through most of it before she died, with the aid of therapy and time — but I’m only recently realizing why she did the things that troubled me most.
-My mother was born in the 1930s, raised on Shirley Temple and… Continue reading Loving my Momma
+My mother was the first of her family to go to college: … Continue reading Loving my Momma

 Her Grand Epiphany